 Preparing for your appointment

 People with type 1 or type 2 diabetes should have a dilated eye exam performed by an eye doctor (ophthalmologist) every year.
-The American Diabetes Association (ADA) recommends that anyone who's over 10 years old with type 1 diabetes have his or her first eye exam within five years of being diagnosed with diabetes.
+The American Diabetes Association (ADA) recommends that anyone who's older than 10 with type 1 diabetes have his or her first eye exam within five years of being diagnosed with diabetes.
 For people with type 2 diabetes, the ADA advises getting the initial eye exam soon after you've been diagnosed with diabetes, because you may have had diabetes for some time without knowing it.

 Women with diabetes who become pregnant need to have an eye exam during the first trimester of pregnancy and possibly again later in the pregnancy, depending on the results of the first exam.
 The reason for this is that pregnancy can sometimes worsen diabetic retinopathy.

 Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to arrive prepared.
-Here's some information to help you get ready for your eye appointment, and what to expect from your eye doctor.
+Here's some information to help you get ready for your eye appointment and what to expect from your eye doctor.

 What you can do